 These problems were resolved as follows:

-- The Swiss assay offices were authorised to assay and hallmark a new silver standard of 0.935 which is discussed in the section below 935 silver and the three bears.
+- Swiss assay offices were authorised to hallmark a new silver standard of 0.935, discussed in the section below 935 silver and the three bears.

-- Swiss watch case manufacturers started to mark nine carat gold cases with pseudo hallmarks of their own devising as discussed in the section below Nine Carat Gold.
+- Swiss watch case manufacturers started to mark nine carat gold cases with pseudo hallmarks, discussed in the section below Nine Carat Gold.

-- The origin of watches made in Switzerland was now clearly marked on movements and dials and gave rise to a new national "brand" for Switzerland which is discussed in the section below The brand "Swiss made".
+- A new national "brand" for Switzerland was marked on watch movements and dials, discussed in the section below The brand "Swiss made".

 Back to the top of the page.